-Jeffrey Epstein Arrested For Sex Trafficking of Minors: Sources
+Jeffrey Epstein Arrested for Sex Trafficking of Minors

 Last week, the court ordered the release of sealed documents in the case.

-Epstein allegedly forced Giuffre to have sex with Britain’s Prince Andrew at least three times, including during an orgy.
+Epstein allegedly forced Giuffre to have sex with Prince Andrew at least three times, including during an orgy.
 (The court filing includes a photo of “Andy” putting his arm around Giuffre’s partially bare waist, while Maxwell smiles in the background.)

 Giuffre said she was also forced to have sex with another Epstein confidant, Jean Luc Brunel, who runs the MC2 modeling agency.